krod2016/BudgetTracker/README.md

-* You should add your idb.js file to the public/js/ directory of your application.
-* You should add your service worker to the root of the public/ directory of your application.
-* Deploy to Heroku when done

 # Budget Tracker
 An easy way to track your finances while travelling.
 This app can be used with and without internet.